xu2xulim/Deta-Power/Custom Power Up.md

 - Card buttons
   - this is to activate the UI for the application (in the case it will be "Share a card")
 - Attachment sections
-  - The UI will appear as inside the attachment sections and it can be removed and reactivate using the card button
+  - The UI will appear inside the attachment sections and it can be removed and reactivate using the card button

 Presently, the custom power is accessible to all users.